btondryk/LoanCalculator/README.md

 # LoanCalculator
-A loan calculator that calculates how much the loan is amortized every month until it is paid off.
+YEAR 1 Coding Project: A loan calculator that calculates how much a loan is amortized every month until it is paid off.
+It prints a shortened amortization table to the user that shows the first five months and the last five months.
+The user can pass in multiple command line arguments (the loan amount, the annual percentage rate, the length of the loan in months, and if they desire, an extra payment).